abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 <img src="/images/world/relation.svg" width="100%">

 We are continuing with reviewing the so called *dynamic* categories which, unlike quantity and quantity, don't concern the phenomena themselves, but the way humans perceive them.
-In these triads, the relations between the third categories and the rest is a bit different from the first two, but it still ellucidates the idea of the universe.
+In these triads, the relations between the third categories and the rest is a bit different from the first two, but it still elucidates the idea of the universe.

 The first such triad is the triad of the categories of *relation*, whose schema are the relationships between different events in time.